operator-framework/operator-registry/README.md

 podman build -t quay.io/my-container-registry-namespace/my-manifest-bundle:latest -f bundle.Dockerfile .
 ```

-The operator-sdk also provides tooling to generate the metadata, Dockerfile, and even build the container image itself.
-Some basic documentation on how this works is located in [this repository's documentation](docs/design/operator-bundle.md#Operator-SDK-CLI).

 Once you have built the container, you can publish it like any other container image:

 ```sh